smartlawhub/Legal-Data-Analysis/lesson1/Regex/task.md

 and end of the full text), <code>re.M</code></li>
     </ul>

-Regex count as boolean: <code>if sear</code> will return <code>True</code> if there was a match, while you check for a null result by asking "if sear is None".
+Regex count as boolean: <code>if result</code> will return <code>True</code> if there was a match, while you check for a null result by asking "if result is None".

 That's a lot to take in !
-But here is a full-on example:
+But here is a full-on example.

+Note that there are tools to help you check if your regexes work well on the given dataset, such as <a href="https://www.debuggex.com/">this one</a> online.

 <u>Exercise 4</u> Hardest exercise so far: you need to create an algorithm.
 Write some code that will identify the
 number of the line, in the poem, that meets the following conditions: